vifino/Echelon/README.md

 1. start()
   The "start" function should be your initialisation of things you need, because when the module is not used, it shouldn't do anything.
-The "start" function has no arguments and only gets called once.
+The "start" function has the same arguments as the execute function and only gets called once.

 2. execute(from,to,bot,config,echexecargs)
   The "execute" function is your main action.
 It has five arguments: